xbankov/COP_analysis/README.md

 ### Download

-- download pdf not downloaded yet from progress_csv, see code for arguments
+- download pdf that have not yet been downloaded given the progress_csv, see code for arguments